-We are transforming cancer treatment with first-in-class cell therapies, with enhanced and targeted potency, improved safety and broad applicability across hematologic and solid tumor cancers.
-Our lead NK cell therapies are designed to offer countless patients a powerful anti-cancer therapeutic option.
+We are transforming cancer treatment with first-in-class immune cell engagers, with enhanced and targeted potency via Antibody-Cell Conjugation (ACC) technology, improved safety and broad applicability across hematologic and solid tumor cancers.
+ACC platform technology is a family of Click Chemistry From Nobel Prize laureate-Bertozzi’s Lab.

 oNK cells are a proprietary natural killer (NK) cell line that is derived from the 1-2% of NK cells that have enhanced cytotoxic properties through their over expression of activation receptors and very low expression of inhibitory receptors. oNK cells can be augmented using established and novel technologies to target and engage solid tumors and hematological malignancies.